 They’re sold as tabletop plants in 6″ pots.
 As they grow, they not only get taller but spread too.
 The foliage gets large so it may become a low, wide floor plant (unless you have a lot of room on a table!).

+Alocasia Polly will max out around 2′.
 The African Mask Plant & other Alocasias can reach 4-6′.
-If I do have the cultivar Polly, then it’ll max out around 2′.

 Moderate if all conditions are to its liking.
 This plant not only loves humidity but warm temps too.
 Mine puts out a big growth spurt in spring & summer.